 - W. D. Wall

-Before treatment for media addiction is begun, parents need to look to themselves and examine their own media habits, as many parents are overconsuming media also or are flat-out addicted themselves.
+Before treatment for media addiction is begun, parents need to look at themselves and examine their own media habits, as many parents are overconsuming media also or are flat-out addicted themselves.
 If an overconsuming parent is not willing to first address and bring their own use under control, any intervention they attempt to implement for their children is possibly doomed to failure out of the starting gate.
-Dr. Palladino (2015) asks parents to remember that the brain, especially the child brain, is built on mimicry.
+Dr. Palladino (2015) asks parents to remember that the brain, especially the child’s brain, is built on mimicry.
 Scientists have amply studied what common sense tells us: That children learn by watching.
-For example, the research on imitative behavior started in the 1960 when psychologist Albert Bandura conducted his famous Bobo doll experiments (for the uninitiated, a Bobo doll is an inflatable clown-like figure which has weight at the bottom so that when the poor thing is punched, it rights itself up immediately, so it can take another punch).
+For example, the research on imitative behavior started in 1960 when psychologist Albert Bandura conducted his famous Bobo doll experiments (for the uninitiated, a Bobo doll is an inflatable clown-like figure, which has weight at the bottom so that when the poor thing is punched, it rights itself up immediately, so it can take another punch).
 In Bandura’s research, children were observed individually through a one-way mirror.
-First, a child was left to play with toys in one corner of a room and in another corner, an adult, who was also surrounded by toys, displayed aggression or indifference to the Bobo doll.
+First, a child was left to play with toys in one corner of a room, and in another corner, an adult, who was also surrounded by toys, displayed aggression or indifference to the Bobo doll.
 The child was then taken to another room with toys to now include a Bobo doll.
-Not surprising, the child who had been in a room with an adult who had been aggressive to the doll displayed much more aggression to the Bobo doll than children who had been previously placed with the “peaceful” adult (Bandura et al., 1961).
-Palladino (2015) notes that behavioral scientists call this “social learning” and more than forty years later, thanks to advances in neuroscience and technology, the underlying mechanism of this has been identified, namely mirror neurons.
+Unsurprisingly, the child who had been in the room with an adult who had been aggressive to the doll displayed much more aggression to the Bobo doll than children who had been previously placed with the “peaceful” adult (Bandura et al., 1961).
+Palladino (2015) notes that behavioral scientists call this “social learning,” and more than forty years later, thanks to advances in neuroscience and technology, the underlying mechanism of this has been identified, namely mirror neurons.
 (Rizzolatti et al., 2004).
-Mirror neurons fire specifically when you perform and action and when you observe the same action performed.
+Mirror neurons fire specifically when you perform an action and when you observe the same action performed.
 When we imitate each other’s body language, mirror neurons fire up.
 In short, mirror neurons explain why it is easier for your child to refrain from media if you, too are refraining from yours.
-Your decisions will directly influence your child’s digital habits, be they good or terrible.
+Your decisions will directly influence your child’s digital habits, whether good or terrible.

 For kids who have been too deeply pulled into the Matrix or as Trekkies would say, assimilated into the Borg Collective, some form of Digital Detox must happen before any healthy relationship with media can be re-established.
 Dunckley (2015) recommends in her Reset Program an abrupt/cold turkey three-week media fast with no access to interactive media.
-On the other hand, Kardaras (2016) recommends, and we agree, a gradual tapering off of media followed by a four-week detox in an effort to avoid explosive episodes that are often triggered when addicts abruptly start detox.
+On the other hand, Kardaras (2016) recommends, and we agree, a gradual tapering off media followed by a four-week detox to avoid explosive episodes that are often triggered when addicts abruptly start detox.

 Treatment - Detox: